Octachron/RFCs/rfcs/structured_diagnostics.md

   quite similar when seen as text-based serialization format for the algebraic data types that already exist internally in the compiler.

-4. Redirectable path to specific files
+4. Redirectable to specific files

   The compiler already provides `-dump-into-files` and `-dump-dir` to output debugging output to files.
 The compiler library makes it possible to redirect